Bobby Sands

 Robert Gerard Sands (Roibeárd Gearóid Ó Seachnasaigh; 9 March 1954 – 5 May 1981) was a member of the Provisional Irish Republican Army (IRA) who died on hunger strike while imprisoned at HM Prison Maze in Northern Ireland.
 Sands helped to plan the 1976 Balmoral Furniture Company bombing in Dunmurry, which was followed by a gun battle with the Royal Ulster Constabulary.
 Sands was arrested while trying to escape and sentenced to 14 years for firearms possession.

 He was the leader of the 1981 hunger strike in which Irish republican prisoners protested against the removal of Special Category Status.
 During Sands's strike, he was elected to the UK Parliament as an Anti H-Block candidate.
-His death and those of nine other hunger strikers was followed by a surge of IRA recruitment and activity.
+His death and those of nine hunger strikers were followed by a surge of IRA recruitment and activity.
 International media coverage brought attention to the hunger strikers, and the republican movement in general, attracting both praise and criticism.

 Early life

-Robert Gerard Sands was born in Dunmurry in 1954 to John and Rosaleen Sands.
+Robert Gerard Sands was born on 9 March 1954 in Dunmurry, County Antrim, to John and Rosaleen Sands.
 After marrying, they relocated to the new development of Abbots Cross, Newtownabbey, County Antrim, outside North Belfast.
 Sands was the eldest of four children.
-His younger sisters, Marcella and Bernadette, were born in 1955 and 1958, respectively.
+His younger sisters, Marcella and Bernadette, were born in 1955 and 1958 respectively.
 He also had a younger brother, John, born in 1962.

 In 1961, after experiencing harassment and intimidation from their neighbours, the family abandoned the development and moved in with friends for six months before being granted housing in the nearby Rathcoole development.
 Rathcoole was 30% Catholic and featured Catholic schools as well as a nominally Catholic, but religiously mixed, youth football club, an unusual circumstance in Northern Ireland, known as Stella Maris, the same as the school Sands attended and where the training was held.
 Sands was a member of this club and played left-back.
-There was another youth club in nearby Greencastle called Star of the Sea and many boys went there when the Stella Maris club closed.
+There was another youth club in nearby Greencastle, called Star of the Sea, and many boys went there when the Stella Maris club closed.

 By 1966, sectarian violence in Rathcoole, along with the rest of the Belfast metropolitan area, had considerably worsened, and the minority Catholic population there found itself under siege.
-Despite always having had Protestant friends, Sands suddenly found that none of them would even speak to him, and he quickly learned to associate only with Catholics.
+Despite always having had Protestant friends, Sands suddenly found that none of them would even speak to him and he quickly learned to associate only with Catholics.